strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 - Returns `false` for null and specified exceptions, or those that do not implement the `RetriableException` interface.
 - Customizable to include other errors.

+    > Retries can lead to the possibility of duplicate messages being sent.
+    > You can configure the producer to avoid duplicates using idempotency, as messages are delivered exactly once.
+    > You can also use the `retries` configuration property to control how many times the producer will retry sending a message before giving up.
+    > This setting affects how many times the `retriable` method may return `true` during a message send error.
+    > For more information, see the [Strimzi documentation on ordered delivery](https://strimzi.io/docs/operators/latest/deploying#ordered_delivery).

 **`onCompletion` method**

 - Confirms successful message transmission and displays information about the message sent, including the topic, partition, and offset.
 - Prints an error message on exception.
 Appropriate action is taken based on whether it's a retriable or non-retriable error.
 If the error is retriable, the message sending process continues.
 If the error is non-retriable, a stack trace is printed and the producer is terminated.

-With the imported libraries, our constants, and these configuration properties and methods, the producer client can do all we set out to do.
+With the imported libraries, our constants, and these configuration properties and methods, the producer application can do all we set out to do.

-**Example producer client**
+**Example producer application**
 ```java
 import java.util.Properties;
 import java.util.Random;